filbench/filbench.github.io/projects/_posts/2025-10-30-uy-pilipinst.md

 We will curate a high-quality instruction-tuning data for the top four (4) spoken Philippine languages: Tagalog, Cebuano, Ilokano, and Hiligaynon.
 By doing so, we aim to answer the following research questions:

+- **Data sourcing and composition**: Where can we find high-quality instruction data for Philippine languages?
+Should we prioritize synthetic generation, community platforms like Reddit, existing datasets, or a combination of these sources?
+What is the optimal mix of data sources to maximize quality and diversity?

+- **Data efficiency**: How much instruction-tuning data is needed to achieve strong performance on Filipino NLP benchmarks such as FilBench?
+Can we identify diminishing returns to guide efficient data collection efforts?

+- **Task relevance**: Which tasks and capabilities are most valuable for Filipino-centric use cases?
+How can we ensure our instruction dataset covers the linguistic and cultural nuances that matter most to Filipino language users?